Notion

 If you were wondering why have we decided to keep the deviceId in the local storage, it is because we'll need to access it before and after the user has logged in.
 It also makes a nicer user experience not to have to enter it multiple times.

-• npm install @neurosity/notion
+• npm install @neurosity/sdk

-import { Notion } from "@neurosity/notion";
+import { Neurosity } from "@neurosity/sdk";

 useEffect(() => {